uppalasnehalekha/e-commerce/README.md

 *Backend support for e-commerce website
 ## Pre-requisuites

-- [x] - MySQL should be up and coming at 3306 port.
+- [x] - MySQL should be up and running at 3306 port.

 - [x] - Java 8 version is supported